Working Together Against Novel Coronavirus

 - RideKC Bus Changes: Effective August 2, RideKC restored several routes and increased service on others.
 Maps and schedules are are posted online.

 - RideKC service in Johnson County, Kansas, routes has temporarily changed schedules on several routes.

 - Service Restoration Plan: More RideKC service is returning in August, with several routes providing weekday schedules and others adding earlier trips.
-RideKC has a four-phase plan to restore service to much of the region over the next year.
+RideKC has shared its plan to restore service to much of the region over the next year.
 Central to our plan is connecting people to opportunities, and ensuring access to jobs and services at hospitals, other medical care, pharmacies, grocery and food services, and other essential services.

 - The Kansas City region is under an emergency order.
 Reduce unnecessary travel and confirm your destination is open.